-- (a) Audited by RSM Chio Lim LLP, a member of RSM International. - (b) Audited by a member firm of RSM International of which RSM Chio Lim LLP in Singapore is a member.
-The name of the member firm is Amir Abadi Jusuf, Aryanto, Mawar dan Rekan ("RSM Indonesia"), Jakarta, Indonesia. - (c) The assets and liabilities of this subsidiary has been classified as held for sale.
-Please see Note 20.
+(a) Audited by RSM Chio Lim LLP, a member of RSM International.

+- Audited by a member firm of RSM International of which RSM Chio Lim LLP in Singapore is a member.
+The name (b) of the member firm is Amir Abadi Jusuf, Aryanto, Mawar dan Rekan ("RSM Indonesia"), Jakarta, Indonesia. - (c) The assets and liabilities of this subsidiary has been classified as held for sale (Note 20).

-38. Event after reporting period
+38. Events after the end of the reporting year